The-Last-Choice/ml-proj-model-development/README.md

 ## External Datasets

-There are 3 external datasets that the notebooks expect.
+In addition to the cybersecurity dataset, there are 3 external datasets that the notebooks expect.
 Please add them to the `data/` directory:

 - [ip-to-country-lite](https://db-ip.com/db/download/ip-to-country-lite)
 - [ip-to-asn-lite](https://db-ip.com/db/download/ip-to-asn-lite)